steinwurf/steinwurf-docs/source/score/score-cpp/basic_sender_receiver.rst

 end-of-transmission message.
 When the receiving application sees this message, it knows no data more will arrive, and it can shut down.
 The end-of-transmission message format is defined by the application, and can be anything.
-After this, we call ``flush`` to make sure all data is written to the network. ``flush`` takes a callback as argument.
-This callback is called immediately after all data is pushed to the network interface.
-In this example we stop the IO service in this callback.
+After this we set a callback to be executed when the sender' transmission queue is empty and no more data is to be sent.
+Here, we stop the IO service in this callback.

 The actual network operations start when we run the io_service (this is the event loop that drives the sender).
-The event loop will terminate when the sender finishes all transmissions, because we explicitly stop the io_service in our ``flush`` callback function.
-This also means that receivers that have not received everything when ``flush`` is called will never finish transmission, as this does not leave much time for repairing packet loss.
+The event loop will terminate when the sender finishes all transmissions, because we explicitly stop the io_service in our ``on_send_queue_threshold_callback`` callback function.
+This also means that receivers that have not received everything when this callback is executed will never finish transmission.
+This approach does not leave much time for repairing packet loss.
 A more advanced application may want to leave time for receivers to request and receive repair data before shutting down the event loop.

 There is no need to manually clean up the allocated objects, since score-cpp provides automatic memory management.
 The objects will be deleted when they